 The annual Silicon Valley trip is also in early January and typically includes site visits to leading companies and start-ups such as eBay, Genentech, Google, Intel, Intuit, SnapFish, WebEx, and Yahoo!.
 Students also attend a networking event with representatives from tech companies such as Apple and Cisco Systems as well as panel discussions with the Valley’s top venture capitalist firms, including Apax Partners, Battery Ventures, Hummer Winblad, and SAP Ventures.
 Dean Hubbard’s annual Bay Area trip usually coincides with the Silicon Valley trip and students are invited to the Dean’s alumni reception.
 The trip is organized by the Technology Business Group and led by Regina Resnick, assistant dean, and Bruce Lloyd, managing director and senior associate director of outreach services of the Office of MBA Career Services.

 In 2012, students began making an annual trip to the Sundance Film Festival, which takes place in mid-January in Park City, UT.
 Students attend opening weekend events that include film screenings, panels featuring industry veterans, and networking events with Columbia alumni attending the festival.
-Ira Deutchman, chair of the Film Program at Columbia University School of the Arts, will be part of the 2013 networking event celebrating student and alumni achievements in film.
+Ira Deutchman, chair of the Film Program at Columbia University School of the Arts, is part of networking event celebrating student and alumni achievements in film.